-When friends and family come to Fethiye on holiday, routine goes through the window and the kitchen becomes a tad neglected as we grab snacks here and there, en route to their hotels and apartments to meet up with them.
+The kitchen – and our explorations of Turkish recipes – becomes a tad neglected as we grab snacks here and there, en route to their hotels and apartments to meet up with them.

 Wherever you go in Turkey, you’re going to see signs and boards dotted around the area, outside snack bars, advertising tost.

 It’s a classic Turkish snack – it’s cheap, simple and, you’d think, the same just about everywhere you go.

 Expect a heavily pressed half bread with any variations of those fillings.
 (We regularly make tost at home…in a slightly more exaggerated version.)

 But some tost is better than others and, fortunately for us, Fethiye has its very own tost institution.
-These guys are the ustas of tost: Iksirci Tezcan…
+These guys are the ustas of tost: Iksirci Tezcan.

 Iksirci Tezcan, Fethiye – The Masters Of Tost

 For as long as we can remember, these purveyors of fine tost have been trading under the shade of the trees on the corner of Fethiye harbour, serving workers, school children, passers by and tourists.

-Tall people might struggle a bit as both the chairs and the tables are tiny – don’t even think about trying to tuck your knees under the table.
+Tall people might struggle a bit as both the chairs and the tables are tiny.
+Don’t even think about trying to tuck your knees under the table.

 As you can see from these photos, our eating times have been a bit unconventional of late and we managed to get to Iksirci Tezcan at a rare quiet spell.

 Because the kitchen area is such a continuous conveyor belt of pressed bread and fillings, your mixed tost is delivered to your table within a matter of minutes and, with it, a bowl of Turkish pickles (turşu).

 Of course, so busy is Iksirci Tezcan, the turşu bowls are pre-prepared, too, and stacked high on a shelf by the counter.

 This side dish of turşu is the perfect accompaniment and, to be honest, just as important as the tost as far as we’re concerned!

 Fabulous Fruit Juice

 And what about a thirst quencher at Iksirci Tezcan?
 There’s water, the usual fizzy drinks, cartons of ayran or this…

 How about this for a perfect thirst quencher on a hot, sunny day in Fethiye?

 The great thing about Iksirci Tezcan is they have a regular supply of fruit which goes into their drinks but they also use seasonal fruits, too.

 In the mixed fruit juice above, there’s definitely orange and pomegranate in there – but which of the other fruits and vegetables went into this concoction, we’re not entirely sure.

 And, if you go for tost at Iksirci Tezcan in summer, it’s sooo difficult not to drink all of your fruit juice within a matter of seconds before your tost has even made an appearance.

 Iksirci Tezcan – Useful Information